otuk/infobot/README.rst

 Infobot is an extensible social media posting bot.
-Initial version will target Mastodon and will post information on coding.
+It grabs candidate posts from a repository at random times and posts to different social media networks.
+It is also capable of managing new posts being added to the repository.

 * Free software: MIT license